 Such a procedure generally includes extracting cartilage from an individual's ribcage or ear to build up the nasal bridge and help garner the additional nose height or the nasal projection desired.
 Plastic surgeons can use open rhinoplasty or closed rhinoplasty to perform ethnic rhinoplasty.
 Nearly 3,000 posts on Instagram are tagged with the #EthnicRhinoplasty label, some of which feature photos and videos displaying the results of the surgery.

 Revision Rhinoplasty Revision rhinoplasties are surgeries for patients who have already undergone at least one rhinoplasty procedure in the past and need the previous work revised or corrected via the open or closed method.
-As can be seen on TV shows like Botched, patients oftentimes seek a second or third or 19th chance to get the nose job results they have always wanted via revision rhinoplasty.
-According to Dr. Paul S. Nassif of Los Angeles, there are thousands of nasal surgeries performed each year, with a portion of those being performed by facial plastic surgeons with discounted rates and disastrous results.
+As can be seen on TV shows like Botched, patients often seek a second or third or 19th chance to get the nose job results they have always wanted via revision rhinoplasty.
+There are thousands of nasal surgeries performed each year, with a portion of those being performed by facial plastic surgeons with discounted rates and disastrous results.

-Also called "secondary rhinoplasty," revision rhinoplasty usually works to correct problems by transferring cartilage from other parts of the body, such as from the ribs, the ear, or the nasal septum in order to improve upon the original surgery.
-When receiving a revision rhinoplasty, it is recommended that your plastic surgeon use the open rhinoplasty technique in order to better expose nasal deformities.
+Also called "secondary rhinoplasty," revision rhinoplasty usually works to correct problems by transferring cartilage from other parts of the body, such as from the ribs, the ear, or the nasal septum to improve upon the original surgery.
+When receiving a revision rhinoplasty, it is recommended that your plastic surgeon use the open rhinoplasty technique to better expose nasal deformities.

 The 2017 Plastic Surgery Statistics Report by the American Society of Plastic Surgeons notes that teenagers from ages 13 to 19 comprised only 1% of the patients receiving cosmetic surgery procedures in 2017, but nose reshaping was the most common procedure for teens.
 The report indicates that 30,681 nose reshaping surgeries were performed on teens from 13 to 19 years of age in 2017.

-Open or closed rhinoplasty can be performed on a youth or teenager, preferably when the young adult's bones have generally stopped growing or have greatly slowed in the rate of growth.
+Open or closed rhinoplasty can be performed on children or teenagers, preferably when the young adult's bones have generally stopped growing or have greatly slowed in the rate of growth.
 For girls, that means approximately one year after the menstrual cycle begins.
-For boys, that may mean when they have not gotten taller in the year prior to the planned surgery.
+For boys, that may mean when they have not gotten taller in the year before the planned surgery.

 Although certain portions of the body cease to grow as people age, such as the bones, other parts of the body do not.
-Cartilage in the ears and nose keeps growing until death, reports Arthur Perry, MD, F.A.C.S.
+Cartilage in the ears and nose will keep growing until death.
 Therefore, rejuvenation rhinoplasty can cut down on the extra cartilage that may cause a bulbous nose, which is a nose that has a rounded nasal tip.